ml4code/ml4code.github.io/resources.md

 [survey](https://arxiv.org/abs/1709.06182) and at [learnbigcode.github.io](http://learnbigcode.github.io/datasets/).

 ### Courses
-A few university courses are been taught covering aspects of machine learning for code, big code or naturalnness of code.
+A few university courses are been taught covering aspects of machine learning for code, big code or naturalness of code.
 Below there are a few that have publicly available material.
-* [Analyzing Software using Deep Learning](http://software-lab.org/teaching/summer2020/asdl/) in T.U.
-Darmstadt [[videos](https://www.youtube.com/playlist?list=PLBmY8PAxzwIHIKq4tYLws25KqGvUM4iFD)]
+* [Analyzing Software using Deep Learning](http://software-lab.org/teaching/summer2020/asdl/) in University of Stuttgart [[videos](https://www.youtube.com/playlist?list=PLBmY8PAxzwIHIKq4tYLws25KqGvUM4iFD)]
 * [Seminars on Applications of Deep Learning in Software Engineering and Programming Languages](https://sites.google.com/view/mlplse-sp18/) in U.C.
 Berkeley
 * [Machine learning for programming](https://www.cl.cam.ac.uk/teaching/1920/P252/) in the University of Cambridge, UK
 * [Deep Learning for Symbolic Reasoning](http://tiarkrompf.github.io/cs590/2018/) in Purdue University